gregoac/swu-challenge/README.md

 ## Setup

 1. Install PostgreSQL and the PostGIS extension.
-To do so, follow these steps: https://postgis.net/workshops/postgis-intro/installation.html.
+You can do it by following these steps: https://postgis.net/workshops/postgis-intro/installation.html.
 2. Create a spatial database.
-To do so, follow these steps: https://postgis.net/workshops/postgis-intro/creating_db.html.
+You can do it by following these steps: https://postgis.net/workshops/postgis-intro/creating_db.html.
 3. After pulling the project, run `npm install` to install necessary dependencies.
 4. Make a copy of `.env.example` as `.env` and place your environmental variables that will set your database and port configuration.
 5. Run `npm run start` to start the project.